cometkim/gatsby-plugin-linaria/README.md

 }
 ```

 When you opt-in this feature, only **Critical CSS** is injected into the `<head>`.
 And loading full CSS will be deferred for later paint or navigations.

+Lighthouse might complain you have duplicated style rules.
+(It's OK)

 See [this](https://github.com/cometkim/gatsby-plugin-linaria/issues/94#issuecomment-654760281) for more detailed explanation.